 Here is bare-bones itinerary below, to show how my highlight reel pieces together.
 I found it to be a perfect blend of wilderness, wildlife, history and culture.

 Many thanks to the staff and crew on the Baranof Dream and to my fellow travelers for such a sensational and unforgettable cruise.

 For more photos, view my Glacier Bay and Island Adventure photo album on Facebook.

 This Glacier Bay cruise review was written by an AdventureSmith Explorations crew member.
-This cruise is listed on our Best Alaska cruises for families.
+This cruise aboard one of our small ships to Alaska is listed on our Best Alaska cruises for families.
 Read all Cruise Reviews for more trip reports, or contact one of our Adventure Specialists to learn more about our Alaska trips: 1-800-728-2875.